Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 CSA Standard 22.2 No. 94 - Special Purpose Enclosures

-Intertek also provides listings or marks for enclosure products such as ETL, c-ETL, us-ETL.
-ETL.
-The ETL mark is recognized in the U.S. and Canada.
-ETL refers to “Electrical Testing Labs”, which was originally established in 1896 by Thomas Alva Edison.
+Intertek offers listings and marks for enclosure products, including ETL, c-ETL, and us-ETL.
+The ETL mark is recognized in both the U.S. and Canada.
+ETL stands for “Electrical Testing Labs,” which was founded in 1896 by Thomas Alva Edison.

 IEC IP Rated Enclosures